 The student must achieve a minimum of 78% (GPA 2.0) in theory and PASS the lab/clinical course by meeting 100% of the lab/clinical objectives identified in the course.
-Percentage points will NOT be rounded up to reach the required 78%.
+Percentage points will NOT be rounded up to reach the required 78% (see criteria below).